EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models: Results

-\paragraph{Two scoring comparison.} The consistent benefit of direct scoring over log-probability across all models (average improvement of $\Delta r$=0.098, ranging from 0.081 to 0.119) suggests that explicit CoT reasoning helps models better calibrate their moral judgments to human attitudes.
-This improvement is most pronounced in smaller models where structured reasoning compensates for limited capacity.
+\paragraph{Two scoring comparison.} Direct scoring improves over log-probability for every model on both datasets.
+On WVS the gain is modest and near-uniform (average $\Delta r{=}0.098$, ranging from 0.081 to 0.119), whereas on PEW it is markedly larger and more variable (average $\Delta r{=}0.168$, ranging from 0.053 to 0.323).
+On both datasets the improvement is most pronounced for smaller, lower-tier models, where structured reasoning compensates for limited capacity.

-\paragraph{Regional bias.} \autoref{fig:country_heatmap_tiers} shows the same geographic pattern at the tier level: the highest alignment appears in Western Europe and North America, while performance drops in Sub‑Saharan Africa, South Asia, and the Middle East.
+\paragraph{Regional bias.} Figures~\ref{fig:country_heatmap_tiers_wvs} and~\ref{fig:country_heatmap_tiers_pew} show the same geographic pattern at the tier level: the highest alignment appears in Western Europe and North America, while performance drops in Sub‑Saharan Africa, South Asia, and the Middle East.
 Aggregated across models, Western regions average $r{=}0.82$ vs.\ non‑Western regions at $r{=}0.61$ (a 21‑point gap).
-Region composition is in Appendix~\ref{appendix:countries}.
+Western vs.\ non‑Western follows the W.E.I.R.D.\ distinction~\citep{Graham2016}.